jvgomez/fast_methods/doc/markdown/benchmarking.md

 ![Example](gridplot.png)

 #### Run many experiments
 Every CFG file can run several solvers, with several configurations, several times.
 However, it only allows to run on one enviroment.
-To easily solve this, we provide a bash script which executes the benchmark for all the cfg files in a folder.
+To easily solve this, we provide a bash script which executes the benchmark for all the cfg files in a folder (although it could be improved as it assumes the location of the benchmark tool relatively to the terminal working dir).

-- Place .cfg files in the folder: `fastmarching/benchmark/cfg/`
+- Place .cfg files in the folder: `fast_methods/data/test_cfg/`
-- Place the terminal in folder: `fastmarching/benchmark/
+- Place the terminal in folder: `fast_methods/data/
 - Execute run_benchmarks.bash`:

-    $ bash ../scripts/run_benchmarks.bash
+    $ bash ../scripts/run_benchmarks.bash test_cfg

-This will generate the folder `fastmarching/benchmark/results` with the logs of all the benchmarks.
+This will generate the folder `fast_methods/data/results` with the logs of all the benchmarks.
 In our case, we executed the following CFG files, modifying only the grid size and start point:

     [grid]
     ndims=2